apoex/gs1/README.md

 git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

+### Creating a Release

+#### Update the Changelog

+1. Rename the [Unreleased] section to match the version that is being released
+1. Add the current date in the section from previous step.
+See existing entries
+1. Add a new section for the `Unreleased` section at the top
+1. Add a new reference link for the new section at the bottom of the changelog
+1. Update the `Unreleased` reference link at the bottom of the changelog

+#### Publish New Version of Gem

+To publish a new version of this gem, follow the steps below:

+1. Update the version in the [version.rb](lib/gs1/version.rb) file
+1. Run `bundle` to update Gemfile.lock
+1. Commit and push the changes

+1. Run `rake release:initiate`.
+This initiates a new release by creating a Git tag with the version specified in [version.rb](lib/gs1/version.rb).
+It will then push the Git tag.
+This will trigger a job in the CI pipeline, which will build the gem and publish it to https://rubygems.org.
+It will also create a GitHub Release, in draft mode

+1. Check the GitHub Release and then publish it

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at